Does Your Website SEO Protect You?

 Put in place an SEO strategy that sends your site to the very top for your most important keywords.
-This is even more essential if your business depends on only a few keyword phrases.
+A strong position is even more essential if your business depends on only a few keyword phrases.

 5. You Have a Lifeless Conversion Rate

-Maybe your current strategy is bringing visitors to your site but once they get there, they’re not taking the action that you want them to take.
+Maybe your current strategy is bringing visitors to your site, but once they get there, they’re not taking the action you want them to take.

 Low-interest performance by visitors who reach your site could mean an SEO problem.